keystonejs/keystone/.changeset/blue-ways-work.md

 * Added `isReadOnly` option on field's `adminConfig`.
 Fields with this option set will be excluded from the `create` form, and set as disabled in the `update` form in the Admin UI.
 * Updated the item detail page to include fields with access `{ update: false }` in a disabled state, rather than excluded the form.
+* Updated all Field Views to accept `isDisabled` prop.
+When set to `true` this will disable the field input.

 Example: